jakebirkes/JS-Tricks/README.md

 ## Behavior

-This is to understand why JavaScript does JavaScript things.
+This is simply to understand [why JavaScript does JavaScript things](js_behavior.md).

 ## Functions

-These are a list of functions that are contained in this repo.
+These are a [list of functions](js_functions.md) that are contained in this repo.

 - `fibSeq()`
 - `sumArray()`